m3kessler1/CRGym/README.md

 # 🏋️ Gym Management System

 A modern web application for managing gym workouts, coaches, and client interactions.
-Built with **React, TypeScript, and Material-UI**.
+Built with **React, TypeScript, Material-UI, Node.js, Express, and MongoDB**.

 ---